 ❌ Traditional document management lacks automation and bulk upload capabilities to share and distribute hundreds, thousands, or even hundreds of thousands of critical documents and statements without human intervention, Instead, it requires effort and full-time resources.

-❌ Traditional document management is unstructured and falls short of meeting compliance requirements related to document retention, bookkeeping, and record archiving.
+❌ Traditional document management is unstructured and falls short of meeting compliance requirements related to document retention, recordkeeping, and sufficient archiving.
 There is also often a lack of oversight and visibility by the head office and compliance officers (as a result of the first point above).

 ❌ Traditional document management lacks accessible APIs and can create massive integration challenges when it comes to connecting critical workflow across systems and levels of the organization.